 - Hexavalent Chromium

-This section highlights OSHA directives (instructions for compliance officers) and standard interpretations (official letters of interpretation of the standards) related to hexavalent chromium.
+This section highlights OSHA directives (instruction to OSHA staff) and letters of interpretation (official letters of interpretation of the standards) related to hexavalent chromium.

 - Additional Information